 RED moves a tank platoon into the RED1 objective sector.
-They have at least three operational tanks with them and each of them contain 3 crewmen aboard.
+They have at least two operational tanks with them and each of them contain 3 crewmen aboard.
 Now the points start to add up.
 Now, in the case that for example one of the tanks in that sector gets its track or gun damaged, they lose the sector, as well as when for example a crew leaves its tank or gets killed.
 When a objective sector becomes lost/occupied, a message is shown to all players saying so.

 Here the details on how the scoring system works:

 - there are 4 triggers, one for sector

 - condition for the triggers is the presence of 2 fully crewed and functional (canFire + canMove) tanks in the trigger area